Primary hypoadrenalism; adrenal failure; addison disease; addison syndrome; adrenal insufficiency; hypoadrenalism

 When a patient has an adrenal crisis, they require immediate admission to hospital as an emergency.
 Treatment consists of immediate hydrocortisone injections, fluid and sugar replacement and careful monitoring.

-A Medic-Alert necklace or bracelet to alert doctors should be worn by people with Addison’s disease in case they are brought into hospital unconscious.
+A Medic-Alert necklace, bracelet or tattoo to alert doctors should be worn by people with Addison’s disease in case they are brought into hospital unconscious.
 If someone with Addison’s disease cannot take tablets because of vomiting, they need to take the emergency hydrocortisone injection supplied and they must contact a doctor straightaway so that hydrocortisone can be continued to be given by injection.
 When travelling to places where hospital care may be difficult to find in an emergency, it is essential to carry hydrocortisone for injection and the patient and any companions must know how to give this injection.

 Although Addison’s disease is a lifelong condition, it can be very successfully treated with daily medication and patients can lead full and active lives.